kuertee/x4-mod-ui-extensions/README.md

 Updates
 =======
-v9.0.0.0.1, 14 Mar 2026:
+v9.0.0.0.2, 23 Mar 2026:
 - For 9.0 beta.
-Thanks to ChemODun for merging the UI files into this mod.
-From his early tests, he has found these mods to work: his mods, Forleyor's mods, and Mycu's Custom Tabs mod.
-Other mods likely work also.
-I have not tested this version because my game is still on 8.x.
+Thanks to ChemODun for merging the UI files into this mod again.
+- Bug-fix: Mission Offers menu.

 NOTES FOR PLAYERS:
 ==================